Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Related work

 \section{Related work}

 To control prosthetic hands, body-powered, myoelectric, and semi-autonomous methods have been widely studied.
 Body-powered control harnesses the user’s muscle power and body movements to actuate the prosthetic hand.
-Myoelectric approaches leverage muscle-generated signals to drive prosthetic movements, while semi-autonomous systems usually combine minimal muscle or stump kinematics input with sensor data to enhance control.
+Myoelectric approaches leverage muscle-generated signals to drive prosthetic movements, while semi-autonomous systems usually combine minimal muscle-generated signals or stump kinematics input with sensor data to enhance control.
 Despite significant progress in both areas, challenges remain in achieving natural, intuitive, and efficient operation in daily use.

 Semi-autonomous control systems often use sEMG signals as simple triggers while relying on vision-based data to determine grasp patterns.
 A common approach uses computer vision to classify objects and then activates a pre-determined grasp pattern through sEMG signals \cite{shi2024semi}.
 In cluttered environments, object detection and eye tracking have been employed to select the target object \cite{he2020vision, mcmullen2013demonstration}.
 Furthermore, grasp affordance detection methods assign suitable grasp strategies to different object parts, enabling a single object to be associated with multiple grasp types \cite{ng2024development}.
+In addition, to better integrate sEMG control with vision-based semi-autonoumous prosthetic hand control, Wang et al. \cite{wang2022phase, wang2022integrating} explored the best time for each module to take effect and the best fusion strategy to improve the performance.

 Although these vision-based systems simplify the sEMG control problem to a binary task, either open or close the hand, users are still required to perform specific muscle activations during each grasping phase.
-The inherent challenges of sEMG—such as signal variability, noise, and muscle fatigue—remain unresolved, particularly when applied to a diverse range of users.
+The inherent challenges of sEMG-such as signal variability, noise, and muscle fatigue-remain unresolved, particularly when applied to a diverse range of users.
 Additionally, these systems typically rely on pre-defined gesture libraries, which restrict their ability to generalize to objects not included in those libraries.

 More recently, Xu et al. \cite{xu2025powered} introduced a system that utilizes a head-mounted camera to achieve an autonomous grasping and lifting algorithm.
 However, due to the camera's fixed position on the user's head, the system requires users to maintain their gaze on the target object, thereby limiting natural movement.
 Similarly, although Sharif et al. \cite{sharif2020towards, sharif2021end} claimed to achieve autonomous control, their systems are confined to simulated environments \cite{sharif2020towards}, do not account for releasing tasks, and the reliance on a desk camera \cite{sharif2021end} further restricts the range of user activities.